Academic Accommodations for Students with Disabilities

 - Request these services as early as possible so texts may be available in time for each semester.

-Note: If the disability mandates an alternative format textbook, and the book is not available through Learning Ally, the coordinator of disability services will assist in obtaining the required text from the publisher.
+Note: If the disability mandates an alternative format textbook, and the book is not available through Learning Ally, the coordinator of student accessibility services will assist in obtaining the required text from the publisher.

 - The best practice when choosing a textbook is to select one that has an ETEXTBOOK format, in addition to a standard format.
 An ETEXTBOOK is a digital, downloadable version of the physical textbook that works on both PC and Mac platforms.